aqila22002/ecommerce-etl-data-warehouse/README.md

-# ecommerce-etl-data-warehouse
-ETL Data Warehouse Project using PostgreSQL, Stored Procedure, Partitioning, and Data Mart
+# E-Commerce ETL Data Warehouse Project

 ## Overview

-This project demonstrates an end-to-end ETL process using PostgreSQL.
+This project demonstrates the implementation of an end-to-end ETL (Extract, Transform, Load) process using PostgreSQL for an e-commerce transaction dataset.

-The project includes:
+The project covers:

 - Staging Layer
 - Dimension Tables